riggraz/no-style-please/_posts/2022-03-13-photos-from.md

 ---
 layout: post-blog
 title: Every paper, presentation, and project that I've done in grad school
-date: 2021-10-23 22:00:00 +0000
+date: 2022-03-13 23:00:00 +0000

 ---
-in an effort to motivate myself for my dissertation... and to return to my field notes after a few months hiatus...
+I recently completed my dissertation: ["Mapping crises, communities, and capitalism on OpenStreetMap"](https://twitter.com/aleesteele/status/1486295668465483781).
+It was a long and bumpy road, and while I'm processing a v2 version (after sending an initial copy out to everyone I spoke to)...
+I didn't want to lose the forest for the trees, and forget about the whole series of processes and projects that led to this point.

-In any case, I thought I would release every paper, project, and presentation I've done in graduate school.
-Because these projects likely won't see the light of day (except for when I forcibly try to drop them in everyday conversation) ___
+In any case, I thought I would release every paper, project, and presentation I've ever done in graduate school.
+Because these projects likely won't see the light of day (except for when I forcibly try to drop them in everyday conversation), I thought it would give me a moment to reflect on the sheer amount of work that's been done over the past few years in my little corner of the world.

 ### Papers